ACDguide/BigData/BigData/format_metadata.md

 Since netCDF v4, netCDF data supports compression on disk, as well as breaking the storage of the data down into logical "chunks".
 This means instead of data being written from first to last dimension (for example all longitudes for each latitude for each time step), data can rather be written with a specified chunking which should align with expected most common read patterns.

-Data which is expected to be used for timeseries analysis most often should be stored with chunks like e.g. `(744, 1, 1)`, so that each disk read extracts a lot of time steps at each point location.
+Data with dimenions `(time, lat, lon)` that is expected to be used for timeseries analysis most often should be stored with chunks like e.g. `(744, 1, 1)`, so that each disk read extracts a lot of time steps at each point location.
 Conversely data that is used for spatial analysis is better stored with chunks like e.g. `(1, 180, 360)`, so that each disk read extracts an area at a single time step.
 For data where mixed mode analysis is required, it is best to find a chunking scheme that balances these two approaches, and results in chunk sizes that are broadly commensurate with typical on-board memory.
 In other words, we might pick a chunking approach like `(100, 180, 360)` which would result in chunks that are approximately `25MB`.
 This is reasonably computationally efficient, though could be bigger.
 General advice is to aim for chunks between 100-500MB, to minimise file reads while balancing with typical available memory sizes (say 8GB).

 Some tools like `xarray` can re-chunk on the fly on reading data, and if the `chunks` option is passed to `xr.open_dataset` then `dask` will be used under the hood to load the data in parallel.
 This seems like a great idea (!) and indeed it is, however a **note of caution** is that when specifying chunking, it is important to make sure the xarray chunk specification is a multiple of that used in the file, if they are a complete mis-match performance can end up worse than a serial load!
 To check the size of chunks stored on disk, use `ncdump -hs`.